Hungarian Goulash Recipe in the Instant Pot

 I think my recipe is pretty close to what we ate that day, both in content and in taste.

-In some countries, you may find goulash served with dumplings, and it may be made from pork, venison, boar or even mutton.
-There are more varieties than you can imagine.
+In some countries, you may find goulash served with dumplings.
+And sometimes it is made with pork, venison, boar or even mutton.
+There are many varieties than you can imagine.

 In some places, like the USA for example, they even put noodles in their goulash, which I suppose is yet another way to eat pasta.